osisupermoses/simplebank/README.md

-A Go project that showcases all important topics in Go while using many industry-standary libraries.
+A sample Go project that showcases all important topics in Go while using many industry-standary libraries.